 Accountability Data Sources

 Four of the six accountability categories we use are based on penalty data derived from Violation Tracker, a database on corporate misconduct produced by the Corporate Research Project of Good Jobs First.
 All the data covers the period from 2010 to the present.
-We highlight those companies that have paid $1 million or more in any of the following four categories:
+On our List of Awards we highlight those companies that have paid $1 million or more in any of the following four categories:

 Government contracting-related penalties